Linux system hardening: adding hidepid to /proc mount point

 If you like to make the change permanent, change your /etc/fstab file and reboot the system.

 By default, the hidepid option has the value zero (0).
 This means that every user can see all data.
 When setting it to 1, the directories entries in /proc will remain visible, but not accessible.
 With value 2 they are hidden altogether.
 This last option will work perfectly for most systems.

 Giving some users permission to see all processes

 You may want to use the hidepid option, but have software which depends on seeing all the processes.
 In that case, you can add the gid mount option.
 This tells the kernel that users in that group (and root) can still see the information.
 The group itself is referenced by its group number.
-You could for example create a group monitor, and then allow that group to see all processes.
+For example, you could create a group monitoring, and then allow this group to see all processes.

 groupadd -g 1500 monitoring